bmc-compuware/devX-data-studio-github-actions/README.md

 At BMC, we strive to make our products and documentation the best in the industry.
 Feedback from our customers helps us maintain our quality standards.
 If you need support services, please obtain the following information before calling BMC\'s 24-hour telephone support:

-- The Azure pipeline job output that contains any error messages or pertinent information.
+- The Github pipeline job output that contains any error messages or pertinent information.

 - The name, release number, and build number of your product.
 This information is displayed in the installed extensions page.
 Apply filter: BMC in order to display all of the installed BMC extension.

-- Environment information, such as the operating system and release on which the Topaz CLI is installed.
+- Environment information, such as the operating system and release on which the Workbench CLI is installed.

 You can contact BMC in one of the following ways: